-Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.
+Your Employee Assistance Program is a support service that can help you take the first step toward change.

-Childbirth options
+Childbirth Options

 It’s worth putting time and effort into the planning and preparing for this main event in your life; here are some issues to think about:

 Natural childbirth.
-Natural childbirth is gaining popularity as women are electing to have a midwife attend them through their labour and delivery at home, in a birthing centre or at a hospital.
+Natural childbirth is gaining popularity as women are electing to have a midwife attend them through their labor and delivery at home, in a birthing centre or at a hospital.
 Women choosing home or birth centre births are opting for a self-directed process that is unhurried, safe and comfortable.
-Today, hospitals are more flexible regarding childbirth options and encourage a process that will make the mother more comfortable and relaxed throughout labour and delivery.
+Today, hospitals are more flexible regarding childbirth options and encourage a process that will make the mother more comfortable and relaxed throughout labor and delivery.

 Birthing centres.
 Birthing rooms at birthing centres are set up to resemble the environment and comfort of home.
 They are equipped with hot tubs or whirlpool baths, the lighting is low, the mood intimate and the environment soothing.
-Mothers are encouraged to pay attention to the needs of their body and to labour in positions most comfortable for them.
+Mothers are encouraged to pay attention to the needs of their body and to labor in positions most comfortable for them.
 Immediately following the birth, babies are given to the mothers to promote mother-child bonding.

 Home births.
 At a home birth, mother and caregiver prepare the birth setting; extended family members or friends may attend a home birth, depending on the preference of the parent(s)-to-be.
 Midwives generally attend home births and bring all the necessary medical equipment.
 The comfort and preferences of the mother are the focus, and the atmosphere is relaxed and soothing.